-AAP- IG Coordinator for Child and Adolescent Health ACS- IG Coordinator for Surgery AMWA- AC Coordinator(s) for WIM AOA- IG Coordinator for Osteopathy APA- IG Coordinator for Psychiatry APHA- AC Chair for Community and Public Health ECFMG- International Trustee GLMA- AC Coordinator(s) for LGBTPM NMA- AC Coordinator(s) for MAC PHR- AC Coordinator for Health and Human Rights PNHP-AC Coordinator for Global Health SNMA- AC Coordinator(s) for MAC, as above SOMA- IG Coordinator for Osteopathy

-In the event that the AC or IG, or coordinator position, listed above does not exist, or the position holder is not available to serve as liaison, the DSP shall solicit applications and select a qualified member to fill the position, appointed by the Board of Trustees by the end of the June BOT meeting.
+AAP- IG Coordinator for Child and Adolescent Health ACS- IG Coordinator for Surgery AMWA- AC Coordinator(s) for WIM AOA- IG Coordinator for Osteopathy APA- IG Coordinator for Psychiatry APHA- AC Chair for Community and Public Health ECFMG- International Trustee GLMA- AC Coordinator(s) for LGBTPM NMA- AC Coordinator(s) for MAC PHR- AC Coordinator for Health and Human Rights PNHP-AC Coordinator for Health Policy, Universal Healthcare Coordinator PSR- AC Coordinator for Global Health SNMA- AC Coordinator(s) for MAC, as above SOMA- IG Coordinator for Osteopathy In the event that the AC or IG, or coordinator position, listed above does not exist, or the position holder is not available to serve as liaison, the DSP shall solicit applications and select a qualified member to fill the position, appointed by the Board of Trustees by the end of the June BOT meeting.

-3. The term of each liaison position shall thus be one (1) year; from the time of election or assignment following the national convention until the election or assignment of his or her successor the following year.
+- 3. Regarding the CFMS: the President is encouraged to strongly consider the Region I Trustee for this position, as this trustee's jurisdiction includes all chartered Canadian medical school chapters of AMSA.
+(2004) - 4.
+The term of each liaison position shall thus be one (1) year; from the time of election or assignment following the national convention until the election or assignment of his or her successor the following year.